frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 When designing power transmissions, there are two interlinked quantities that we are trying to modify: torque and speed.
 Torque refers to the rotational force applied to an object, while speed denotes how quickly that object rotates.
 In FRC, the unit used for speed is typically Rotations Per Minute (RPM).
 The units used for torque is typically Newton-Meters (Nm).

 !!!
 Note
     Speed and torque are inversely related in mechanical systems.
 This means that as one increases, the other decreases, and vice versa.
 For example, if speed is decreased by 4x, torque is increased by 4x.
-This is because of the principle of conservation of energy: the output energy is the same as the input energy, so if speed is reduced through mechanical means, torque must increase.
+This is because of the principle of conservation of energy: the output energy is the same as the input energy (ignoring losses like friction), so if speed is reduced through mechanical means, torque must increase.

 ### Mechanical Advantage

-Many mechanical systems use the principle of the conservation of energy to convert energy from type to another, usually to produce larger forces or larger speeds with a set amount of force and speed at the beginning. ***Mechanical advantage*** is the ratio of output force to input force in a system, whether it's a lever, screw, or even gears and pulleys, and is used to quantify how the force changes.
+Many mechanical systems use the principle of the conservation of energy to convert energy from type to another, usually to produce larger forces or larger speeds with a set amount of force and speed at the beginning. ***Mechanical advantage*** is the ratio of output force to input force in a system, whether it's a lever, screw, gears, or pulley, mechanical advantage is used to quantify how the force changes.

 The ratio between the number of teeth of the input and output gear/sprocket/pulley system represents the mechanical advantage of that system.
 This is also called the **gear ratio**, and is the key to understanding how to achieve a needed torque or speed from the set torque and speed of a given motor.